Charalampos (Haris) Tzoulis

 - (2013).
 Severe nigrostriatal degeneration without clinical parkinsonism in patients with polymerase gamma mutations.
 Brain.
 2393-2404.

 - (2013).
 Progressive striatal necrosis associated with anti-NMDA receptor antibodies.
 BMC Neurology.
-4 sider.
+4 pages.

 - (2013).
 Novel SACS mutations identified by whole exome sequencing in a Norwegian family with autosomal recessive spastic ataxia of Charlevoix-Saguenay.
 PLOS ONE.
-5 sider.
+5 pages.

 - (2013).
 MRI characterisation of adult onset alpha-methylacyl-coA racemase deficiency diagnosed by exome sequencing.
 Orphanet Journal of Rare Diseases.
-10 sider.
+10 pages.

 - (2012).
 Polymerase gamma (POLG) associated encephalopathy is characterised by neuronal mtDNA depletion and respiratory complex-I deficiency.
 European Journal of Neurology.
 63-63.